 Quick Summary

-• Elevated cortisol promotes fat storage specifically around the abdomen.
+- Elevated cortisol may support fat storage specifically around the abdomen.

-• Sleep disruption compounds the effect by further dysregulating cortisol rhythms.
+- Sleep disruption can compound the effect by further disrupting cortisol rhythms.

-• Overtraining, crash dieting, and severe restriction can worsen stress belly fat.
+- Overtraining, crash dieting, and severe restriction may worsen stress-related belly fat.

-• Hormonal shifts in perimenopause and menopause amplify cortisol's impact on fat distribution.
+- Hormonal shifts in perimenopause and menopause can amplify cortisol's impact on fat distribution.

-• Strength training, daily walking, quality sleep, and balanced nutrition help restore hormonal balance.
+- Strength training, daily walking, quality sleep, and balanced nutrition may help support a healthier hormonal environment.

-• Sustainable fat loss for women requires a hormone-aware approach, not more willpower.
+- Sustainable fat loss for women often requires a hormone-aware approach, not more willpower.

 What Is Cortisol?